lp4/batocera-tailscale/README.md

 ***you must have tailscale ip in the list***

-**go to tailscale admin page, review your machine and enable "subnet routes" by selecting your CIDR**
+**go to tailscale admin page and enable "subnet routes" by selecting your CIDR**

-**now you can access your rom files, copy/paste/delete or ssh remotely if you have tailscale running in the remote computer/device using same tailscale account or by sharing your machine to your friends who has a tailscale account**
+**now you can access your rom files, copy/paste/delete or ssh remotely if you have tailscale running in the remote computer/device using same tailscale account or by sharing your machine to your friends who has a tailscale account with every reboot**